 3. Public Investment in Electric Vehicle Supply Equipment (EVSE)

 The Vermont Agency of Transportation has worked hard towards the goal of deploying a Level 3 (DCFC) charger within 30-miles of every Vermont resident, helping to lay an important foundation of EV infrastructure.
 However, there is much more to do to build an integrated, seamless system.
 A lack of availability of public charging remains recognized as a deterrent to consumers in making vehicle purchase choices.
 This is sometimes referred to as “range anxiety.”
 While most charging occurs at home or at work, longer trips often require fast (DCFC) and reasonably priced charging adjacent to highway corridors and within walking distance of services – and those options need to increasingly be made available.
 Vermont is already leading the nation in its per-capita EVSE deployment efforts through the work of an existing inter-agency team but there is more to do to create a cohesive, strong, integrated charging network that serves both rural Vermont and Vermonters living in multi-family and more urban environments.
 State government’s role in this effort should be to continue to lead EVSE deployment efforts, help municipalities, electric utilities, non-profits and the private sector determine the optimum location and type of EVSE, and financially support purchase and installation of EVSE until it becomes mainstream.
 In particular, expanding workplace, multi-family housing and rental unit charging and the infrastructure needed to support it (which often lack garages or parking adequate for at home charging) must also remain a significant priority.
 Efforts must include addressing these charging needs with the understanding that public/private partnerships and the role of the utilities in EVSE charging will complement and support greater deployment of and benefits from expanding EVSE charging infrastructure across the state.
-Future discussions surrounding EV charging and rate design will also need to be informed by research and recommendations of the Interagency Task Group on Transportation User Fees, recognizing that transportation funding through gas tax revenues will decline as more drivers fuel their vehicles with electricity.
+Future discussions surrounding EV charging and rate design will also need to be informed by research and recommendations of the Electric and Highly Fuel-Efficient Vehicle Road Usage Charge Study, recognizing that transportation funding through gas tax revenues will decline as more drivers fuel their vehicles with electricity.

 High (and consensus medium) Priority Actions